protohaven/protohaven_api/README.md

 ## Managing classes

 Class emails will need to be triggered daily.
-This sends reminders to instructors to check for class materials, reminds both instructors and students when a class is happening, sends post-class feedback requests, and notifies when classes are cancelled due to low attendance.
+This sends reminders to instructors to check for class materials, reminds both instructors and students when a class is happening, sends post-class feedback requests, and notifies when classes are canceled due to low attendance.

 Do so via the following command: